-4.2.5. iSCSI Full Feature Phase
+38.2.5.4.2.5. iSCSI Full Feature Phase

-Once the initiator is authorized to do so, the iSCSI session is in the iSCSI Full Feature Phase.
+Once the initiator two sides is authorized to do so successfully conclude the Login on the first - also called the leading connection in the session, the iSCSI session is in the iSCSI Full Feature Phase.
 A session is in Full Feature Phase after successfully finishing the Login Phase on the first (leading) connection of a session.
 A connection is in Full Feature Phase if the session is in Full Feature Phase and the connection login has completed successfully.
-An iSCSI connection is not in Full Feature Phase a) when it does not have an established transport connection, OR b) when it has a valid transport connection, but a successful login was not performed or the connection is currently logged out.
+An iSCSI connection is not in Full Feature Phase

+- a) when it does not have an established transport connection, OR - b) when it has a valid transport connection, but a successful login was not performed or the connection is currently logged out.